francescameneghello/RIMS_tool/README.md

-# ${\mathsf{Rims_{Tool}}}$: Runtime Integration of Machine Learning and Simulation for Business Processes
+# ${RIMS}{\mathsf{_{Tool}}}$: Runtime Integration of Machine Learning and Simulation for Business Processes

 Business Process Simulation represents a powerful instrument for business analysts when analyzing and comparing business processes.
 Most of the state-of-the-art business process simulators, however, rely on Discrete event simulation, which requires various unrealistic assumptions and simplifications to perform experiments.
 Predictive Process Monitoring, on the other hand, offers a viable way to complete ongoing traces or to generate entire traces from scratch, via predictions of the next activities and their attributes.
 Predictive models, though, are usually based on black-box approaches that makes it difficult to reason on what-if scenarios.
-Rims_tool is a hybrid business process simulator that aims at combining predictive models built from data and Discrete event simulation at runtime in a white-box manner.
+RIMS_tool is a hybrid business process simulator that aims at combining predictive models built from data and Discrete event simulation at runtime in a white-box manner.
 The proposed tool, thus, is able to exploit the strengths and avoid the limitations of both approaches.

 <img src="docs/images/rims_schema.png" alt="Alt Text" width="780">

-Here to see the full documentation, [Rims_Tool documentation](https://francescameneghello.github.io/RIMS_tool/index.html)
+Here to see the full documentation, [RIMS_Tool documentation](https://francescameneghello.github.io/RIMS_tool/index.html)

 ## Installation guide